Is it possible to do Balayage at home? Yes! This super-easy guide will teach you how to DIY Balayage your hair at home.

 First, Get the Right Tools

-Before you venture out to give yourself a gorgeous balayage color, you’ll need the necessary tools to complete the task.
-We’re talking about hair clips, a pair of gloves, and a towel.
+You’ll need the necessary tools to complete the task before you venture out to give yourself a gorgeous balayage color.
+We’re talking about hair clips, gloves, and a towel.
 You should also plan on wearing a shirt you don’t mind having stained by hair color.

 To apply the hair dye, you’ll need an applicator brush.

-When teasing the hair for a balayage, you’ll also need a hair comb.
-Don’t forget Vaseline, either – when this is applied to your hairline, it will help to prevent staining the skin.
+You’ll also need a hair comb when teasing the hair for a balayage.
+Don’t forget Vaseline, either – when applied to your hairline, it will help prevent staining the skin.

-You’ll also need the box of hair color you’ve chosen for your balayage as well.
+You’ll also need the box of hair color you chose for your balayage.
 Please note that your hair color choice should be at least three times lighter than your natural hair color–or base color.
 This is what creates the dimension.

 You can also use a balayage board or a piece of cardboard as a backer, which you’d place behind the sections of hair as you apply the bleach.

-You’ll also want a toner to finalize the color and take out any brassy tones.
+You’ll also want a toner to finalize the color and remove any brassy tones.

 Go Through an Allergy Test

-On the box of hair dye that you’ve chosen for your balayage, there’s a gigantic chance that they’ll recommend you do an allergy test or strand test before your application.
+On the box of hair dye you’ve chosen for your balayage, there’s a gigantic chance that they’ll recommend you do an allergy or strand test before your application.

-It’s a good idea to follow the instructions written on your hair dye box to ensure that you don’t have an allergy.
+It’s a good idea to follow the instructions on your hair dye box to ensure you don’t have an allergy.

-You’ll want to do the allergy test at least 48 hours before balayage.
+You’ll want to do the allergy test 48 hours before balayage.

 Once you’ve completed the allergy test, you can begin the balayage!